Beta — COLAClear is currently in beta. All reviews are free during the beta period. Results should be independently verified before submitting to TTB.

 Built for the Way You Actually Work

 You're not a compliance specialist — you're a winemaker, a distiller, an importer.
-You handle COLA submissions alongside everything else.
+You handle COLA (Certificate of Label Approval) submissions alongside everything else.
 The typical producer files just 4 labels per year with the TTB3 — not enough to justify a compliance hire, but enough to lose weeks when one comes back for corrections.

 Small Wineries